ilielucianno/office-network-infrastructure/setup-guides/01-hardware-setup.md

 ## Step 5: Position the Server

-The Intel N100 mini PC should be placed in a secure location (locked cabinet if possible).
+The Intel N100 mini PC placed in a secure location (locked cabinet).

 **Connections:**
 - Ethernet cable from server to **Backbone Switch Port 2**